RajAdwaita/BKT4006/README.md

-# **Depocalypse NFT Marketplace 🛒**
+# **DEV-LOP-MENT NFT Marketplace 🛒**

 A decentralized NFT market.
 Create your own NFTs in no time and put them up in the marketplace.
 Buying, Selling, Auctioning, or even putting NFTs for charity has never been easier.

-## **The problem Depocalypse NFT Marketplace 🛒 solves**
+## **The problem DEV-LOP-MENT NFT Marketplace 🛒 solves**

 NFTs and Ethereum solve some of the problems that exist on the internet today.
 As everything becomes more digital, there's a need to replicate the properties of physical items like scarcity, uniqueness, and proof of ownership.
 Not to mention that digital items often only work in the context of their product.

-**Depocalypse** aims to combat censorship and the unjustifiably low royal fees that artists get.
+**DEV-LOP-MENT** aims to combat censorship and the unjustifiably low royal fees that artists get.
 Our NFT marketplace lets you make these digital tokens with ease and sets up a platform where buyers and sellers can exchange these tokens using their crypto wallets (Metamask, Portis, etc.).

 Each user/buyer can go through available NFTs on sale, get their description, media preview and buy them instantly with the click of a button.